Where do you work from?

 What sort of difficulties do people bring to you?

 People come to see me with all sorts of worries.
 Sometimes they cannot think of a cause for the way they are feeling.
-They know that they are not enjoying life as much as they would like.
+They know that they are not enjoying life as much as they would like and regularly notice feeling sad and depressed.

 It may be, that something happened quite a long time ago, but thinking about it is still very difficult.
 Perhaps, childhood abuse or neglect or maybe a long term illness or trauma within the family.